In my last blog, I introduced the cyber security journey — ‘Denial’, ‘Worry’, ‘False Confidence’, ‘Hard Lessons’ and ‘True Leadership’.

-Through our research, produced in partnership with KPMG, we found that many small-to-medium enterprises believe that they’re too insignificant to be a target.
+Through our research we found that many small-to-medium enterprises believe that they’re too insignificant to be a target.
 That couldn’t be further from the truth.
 The reality is that every organisation, no matter its size, will face multiple, low-level attacks — every day.

 And here’s the thing — these attacks don’t need to be sophisticated to be successful.
 The WannaCry attack hit over 200,000 systems, only because people hadn’t updated their operating systems.